SasView/sasview/src/sas/sasgui/perspectives/fitting/media/plugin.rst

   *C:\\Users\\{username}\\.sasview\\plugin_models* (on Windows)

-the next time SasView is started it will compile the plugin and add it to the list of *Plugin Models* in a FitPage.
+the next time SasView is started it will compile the plugin and add it to the list of *Customized Models* in a FitPage.

 SasView models can be of three types: